dssgabriel/sve-string-routines-benchmarks/README.md

 This repository benchmarks the current implementations of some AArch64 SVE string routines from [Arm's optimized-routines library](https://github.com/ARM-software/optimized-routines) against newly proposed implementations.

-This project was done as part of the EMOPASS European Project and conducted at the University of Versailles — Saint-Quentin-en-Yvelines (UVSQ) by the LI-PaRAD computer science lab, in collaboration with industrial partners: SiPearl and Atos/Eviden.
+This project was done as part of the EMOPASS European Project and conducted at the University of Versailles — Saint-Quentin-en-Yvelines (UVSQ) by the LI-PaRAD computer science laboratory, and in collaboration with industrial partners: SiPearl and Atos/Eviden.

-Performance benchmarks in the context of HPC applications on Arm Neoverse V1 microarchitectures have shown that there are noticeable penalty when using `INCx` instructions (predicated or not) to increment the loop counter, instead of using a combination of `CNTx` (in the loop prelude) and `ADD` (in the loop).
-The new implementations replace the `INCx` instructions in paths where the whole vector is known to be valid (i.e., the critical path in most scenarios).
+In the context of benchmarking the performance of HPC applications on Arm Neoverse V1 microarchitectures (in particular on the AWS Graviton3 and SiPearl Rhea1 processors), we were able to show that using `INCx` SVE instructions to increment the loop counter can lead to noticeable performance degradation.
+Instead, it is possible to replace `INCx` by using a combination of `CNTx` to retrieve the SVE register's width in the loop prelude, and `ADD` to increment the offset in the loop (directly in place of `INCx`).
+This change can only be used reliably in paths where the whole vector is known to be valid, i.e., no elements in the register are masked.
+Conveniently, this also happens to be the critical path in most scenarios.

+The benchmarks presented here show that this change _never_ causes any performance regression compared to the current implementations in the [ARM-software/optimized-routines](https://github.com/ARM-software/optimized-routines)) repository.
-These optimizations have specifically been tested on a AWS Graviton3 instance (Arm Neoverse V1 µarch) and have shown to yield compelling speedups on all modified routines for string sizes ranging from 32 KiB (half the size of the G3's L1d cache) to 256 MiB (8x the size of the G3's L3 cache).
+This optimization has been tested on a AWS Graviton3 instance and, depending on the routine and buffer size, leads to performance improvements ranging from ~2% to ~46%.
+Test string sizes range from 32 KiB (half the size of the Graviton3's L1 data cache), to 256 MiB (8x the size of its L3 cache).
 Detailed results are presented in the [Results](#results) section at the end of this README.

 ## Build & run

 ### Pre-requisites

+- CPU supporting the Arm SVE ISA extension
 - CMake 3.16
 - C11-conformant C compiler